Here are the 10 frequent blockers that lead to slow design approvals and frustration, along with ways to overcome them.

 Use proofing tools where designers can mark comments as resolved or reply directly, creating a clear trail visible to everyone.
 Version comparison features also help visually confirm changes.

-Ambiguity about whether a design is truly "approved" can cause hesitation or lead to launching work prematurely.
+Without a formal sign-off step, ambiguity over whether a design is truly approved can lead to premature launches, billing disputes, and unclear project closure for agencies.
 A clear sign-off is vital for clear billing and project closure in agency settings.

 The Solution